demisto/content/Packs/CrowdStrikeFalcon/Integrations/CrowdStrikeFalcon/README.md

 ### cs-falcon-search-custom-iocs
 ***
-Returns a list of your uploaded IOCs that match the search criteria
+Returns a list of your uploaded IOCs that match the search criteria.

 #### Base Command